Bold. Fast. Uncompromising. The final Dubois design.

-Her modern, curved interiors by Rick Baker mirror the exterior lines, featuring bespoke finishes, custom furniture and striking artwork.
-The deck saloon offers informal seating with a pop-up TV, formal dining, and a seated bar — all with excellent visibility.
+The curved interiors by Rick Baker mirror the exterior lines, with bespoke finishes, custom furniture, and striking artwork.
+The deck saloon offers informal seating with a pop-up TV, formal dining, and a seated bar, all with excellent visibility.
+Following a 2024 refit, Ngoni accommodates eight guests in four en suite cabins, including an aft master suite, with crew quarters for nine.

 Length overall58.0 m (190 ft)